 While it might be tempting to dismiss these egregious practices as isolated incidents, the statistical data compiled by the AAJ does not support such a conclusion.
 Allstate is the subject of more complaints than almost all other insurance carriers according to the National Association of Insurance Commissioners.
-The insurance carrier’s tactics toward policyholders have subjected it to punishment in a number of states that include Florida, California, Texas, Maryland, Louisiana.
+The insurance carrier’s tactics toward policyholders have subjected it to punishment in a number of states that include Florida, California, Texas, Maryland, and Louisiana.
 For example, Texas fined Allstate $70 million while Maryland imposed an $18.5 million fine.
 In the Texas case, the company systematically overcharged homeowners.

 The financial tactic of dragging out the settlement process rather than paying the full value of a homeowner’s insurance claim is very effective.
 The challenge facing homeowners is that the alternative of living in a hotel or with family is a stop gap solution.
 Because homeowners feel the need to resolve their claim and repair their home to the extent feasible, it is difficult to win a war of attrition without legal assistance.